ggcarrots/python-carrots/source/basic_data_structures.rst

   >>> print reader['date_of_birth']
   '19-01-1985'

-The clerk recalled: to send you birthday wishes he needs your address aswell.
+The clerk recalled: to send you birthday wishes he needs your address as well.
 You can add them to your reader's data in such manner:

 .. code-block:: python